 - Dr. Dolittle: Million Dollar Mutts (2009)

 Comic actor Jim Varney – whom many Disney fans know best as Slinky Dog in the Toy Story films – made his biggest splash with buffoonish character Ernest P. Worrell.
-While Varney’s character starred in nine films, three were produced through Disney’s Hollywood Pictures.
+While Varney’s character starred in nine films, three were produced through Disney’s Hollywood Pictures (with Ernest Saves Christmas finally arriving in 2021).

 - Ernest Goes to Camp (1987)